melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

-# Home Assistant - Amber Electric Usage Charts
+# Home Assistant - Wholesale Electricity Usage Charts
-### Usage charts in Home Assistant for Amber Electric pricing
+### Usage charts in Home Assistant for Amber Electric or LocalVolts pricing
 #### 22 January 2024: Added Localvolts version to repo.
 #### 18 May 2024: Added support to cost/profit utility meters for negative prices.

-This package is used in Home Assistant with the Amber Electric integration to estimate usage in kilowatt hours and dollars.
+This package is used in Home Assistant with the Amber Electric integration or integrated LocalVolts pricing to estimate usage in kilowatt hours and dollars.
 Example charts using the [ApexCharts Card HACS frontend integration](https://github.com/RomRider/apexcharts-card) are included.

-Using prices from the Amber Electric integration, import and export prices are recorded at the end of each 30 minute period, as well as the cost/profit for each 30 minute period.
+Using prices from your wholesale electricity provider integration, import and export prices are recorded at the end of each 30 minute period, as well as the cost/profit for each 30 minute period.